Defining Substance Abuse and Substance Use Disorders

 Infant Death Syndrome (SIDS).
 For more information please see RHIhub's Rural

 Mental Health and Substance Use

-Defines and describes several types of SUDs, including opioid use disorder and stimulant use disorder.
+Defines and describes several types of SUDs, including opioid use disorder and stimulant use

 Organization(s): Substance Abuse and Mental Health Services Administration